jonshiach/graphics-notes/_sources/_pages/02_basic_shapes_in_OpenGL.md

 ## Adding another triangle

 What could be better than one triangle?
 Well two triangles of course.
-Fortunately since we have done all of the grunt work in setting up the buffers for a single triangle adding another is a simple matter of defining the vertex co-ordinates and vertex colours for the additional triangle.
+Fortunately since we have done all of the grunt work in setting up the buffers for a single triangle adding another is a simple matter of defining the vertex coordinates and vertex colours for the additional triangle.
 Modify the `vertices` and `colours` arrays to the following.

 ```cpp
 // Define vertices